Survival Strategy: The Hidden Cost of Resale Apps vs. The Efficiency of Crossroads LA

 • The "Donation" Trap: This is the deal-breaker.
 Any items they don't buy will be automatically donated.

-My Take: If you are trying to maximize your side hustle income, don't do the drop-off.
+If you are trying to maximize your side hustle income, don't do the drop-off.
 You need those rejected items back so you can sell them on eBay or take them to a different store like Buffalo Exchange.
 In this game, your "rejected" inventory is still potential cash.

 Thank you sincerely for taking the time to read through my story and strategies today.
 I am truly grateful for your attention and support as I navigate this journey toward my goals.
 Every minute of your time spent here is deeply appreciated, and I look forward to sharing more of this reality with you soon.